Jack, Joseph and Morton Mandel Center for the Humanities, 313

 ExpertiseModern Hebrew Literature

-ProfileIlana Szobel is Assistant Professor of Modern Hebrew Literature on the Joseph H. and Belle R. Braun Chair.
+ProfileIlana Szobel is Associate Professor of Modern Hebrew Literature on the Joseph H. and Belle R. Braun Chair.
 She received her doctorate in January 2008 from New York University (Her dissertation won the 2007 Ben Halpern Award for Best Dissertation from the Association for Israel Studies).

 Her book, A Poetics of Trauma: The Work of Dahlia Ravikovitch (University Press of New England, 2013) is the first full-length study of the renowned Israeli poet, translator, peace activist, and 1998 Israel Prize laureate Dahlia Ravikovitch (1936-2005).